Joanna I of Naples: Western Schism

 Without surviving children, Joanna sought a solution to her succession by arranging the marriage in January 1369 between her niece Margaret of Durazzo (youngest daughter of her sister Maria and her first husband Charles, Duke of Durazzo), and her first-cousin Charles of Durazzo (in turn Joanna's second cousin; son of Louis, Count of Gravina).
 This wedding was opposed by her former brother-in-law and Margaret's stepfather Philip II, Prince of Taranto.
-During a near fatal illness in November 1373, he bequeathed his claims to his brother-in-law Francis of Baux, Duke of Andria, and his son James.
+During a near-fatal illness in November 1373, he bequeathed his claims to his brother-in-law Francis of Baux, Duke of Andria, and his son James.
 Francis laid claim by force to the rights of Philip II, which Joanna had reverted to the crown.
 Joanna then confiscated his property by grounds of lèse-majesté on 8 April 1374.

-Joanna was now determined to undermine the position of Charles of Durazzo as potential heir.
-Indeed, with the approval of Pope Gregory XI, on 25 December 1375 she signed her fourth marriage contract, with Otto, Duke of Brunswick-Grubenhagen, who valiantly defended her rights in Piedmont.
+Joanna was now determined to undermine the position of Charles of Durazzo as a potential heir.
+Indeed, with the approval of Pope Gregory XI, on 25 December 1375, she signed her fourth marriage contract, with Otto, Duke of Brunswick-Grubenhagen, who valiantly defended her rights in Piedmont.
 The wedding in person took place three months later, on 25 March 1376 at Castel Nuovo.
 Although the new husband was reduced to the status of Prince consort, Charles of Durazzo was irritated by this union and approached Louis the Great of Hungary, Joanna's enemy.

 During this time, the Western Schism developed, one of the largest fractures of Christianity in the Middle Ages.
 Two Popes were elected: Bartolomeo Prignano, Archbishop of Bari (who took the name of Urban VI) and Robert, Cardinal of Geneva (who became Clement VII).
 The first lived in Rome, the second in Avignon.
 After some hesitation, Joanna decided for Clement VII and supported him with 50,000 florins.
 Urban VI for his part encouraged the enemies of Joanna: the King of Hungary, the Duke of Andria and Charles of Durazzo.
 Being in a critical situation, Joanna appealed to Clement VII, who advised her to use Louis I of Anjou in her favor.
 France and Avignon counted on Naples to give them a foothold in Italy, if it came to resolving the schism by force.
-However, for Joanna the main factor of her support to Clement VII was Urban VI's attempts to take Naples away from her and to cede part of her Kingdom to his nephew, Francesco Prignano.
+However, for Joanna, the main factor of her support to Clement VII was Urban VI's attempts to take Naples away from her and to cede part of her Kingdom to his nephew, Francesco Prignano.
 On 11 May 1380 Urban VI declared her a heretic and her Kingdom, a papal fief, to be forfeit and bestowed it upon Charles of Durazzo.